 For over 90 years the Council has been run by our family of volunteers.
 Our team of over 250 volunteers keep our services going – we couldn’t do it without them!

 Volunteers work in many areas of the Council including:

 - Our volunteers typically work once a week for a 2-3 hour shift.

-- We ask you to take responsibility for your committment to the Council seriously.
+- We ask you to take responsibility for your commitment to the Council seriously.
 We know things come up and ask for a days notice if you are unable to attend.

 - All volunteers will be asked to sign a confidentiality form.

-- Volunteers that work in the Food Pantry, ELL and Tablets and Tutors programs will be asked to sign CORI form.
+- Volunteers that work in the Food Pantry, ELL and Tech and Tutors programs will be asked to sign CORI form.

 - Treat co-workers, clients and the members of the public fairly and without discrimination.

 - Respect the mission and goals of the Council.

 Thanks for your interest in volunteering at the Needham Community Council.
 We are lucky to be in a town where the residents care so much about their neighbors and helping others.

 If you are interested in volunteering at the Council, please complete the appropriate application.
 Our volunteer coordinator will be reaching out to set up an interview.
 Please check your email.

 Our ELL tutors do not need to know the language of their learner or have teaching experience.
 They just need to be flexible, welcoming, and open to other cultures!